Chapter 1 – MURDER

 “Overruled,” the judge barked.

-"You've been overruled!"
-Judge Van Hewing barked at the bank's lawyer, and then turned to his nephew, Bennington, "Are you suggesting that I ignore the law?"
+“You’ve been overruled!”
+Judge Van Hewing barked at the bank’s lawyer, then turned to his nephew, Bennington.
+“Are you suggesting that I ignore the law?”

 “Of course not.”